xrdocs/ncs5500/_tutorials/400g-optics-1.md

 For early QSFP28 100G optics, majority are using four 25G wavelengths with NRZ encoding.

 With evolution to 200G/400G optics, there is a need for higher speed wavelengths in order to reduce lasers cost and complexity.

+25G wavelengths are supported using NRZ encoding with 25GBaud and RS-FEC RS(528,514).

+50G wavelengths are supported using PAM4 encoding with 25GBaud and RS-FEC RS(544,514).

+100G wavelengths are supported using PAM4 encoding with 50GBaud and RS-FEC RS(544,514).